MicrosoftDocs/learn/learn-pr/wwl-data-ai/use-built-functions-transact-sql/includes/4-ranking-rowset-functions.md

 The OPENXML and OPENJSON functions enable you to query structured data in XML or JSON format and extract values into a tabular rowset.

 A detailed exploration of rowset functions is beyond the scope of this module.
-See the [Transact-SQL reference documentation](/sql/t-sql/functions/functions) for more information.
+For more information, see the [Transact-SQL reference documentation](/sql/t-sql/functions/functions).